 Glass Display Case

 The glass display case is a locked display cabinet measuring 52"h x 45"w x 21"d suitable for both two and three-dimensional artwork.

-Submissions and exhibition proposals for Outside The Box exhibitions are limited for Art Gallery of Regina members.
+Outside The Box exhibitions are limited for Art Gallery of Regina members.
 Visit our become a member page for further information on memberships.
 Interested members should submit a brief exhibition proposal describing the work they wish to show (including subject matter, media, size, and number of pieces available) and enclose a maximum of three digital images.